jballas/441_work/final/readme.md

 It look a while, but I got some feedback on my game.
 I was worried they wouldn't be able to find the forest, but they clicked so much on the camper page it loaded for them.
 Then they got some berries, and realized they had to avoid the bees.
 They suggested I add a camper to the forest scene, so you can get back to the camper without dying.
 It's a really good idea I'm going to try to impliment.

 The other major problem is loading.
 One of my testers had the game crash on her, and the loading time takes 30 seconds or longer inbetween scenes.
 She suggested adding loading text.
 We tested it on Firefox and that's where the loading was troublesome, and it wouldn't work at all in Edge.
+So I need to add more delay methods before the scene loads.
+Her last suggestion was to add more text at the very end, so it feels like the ending to the game.

 ### Time Delay on start screen, to allow for assets to load.